mryogi11/mybabybridge_benefit_platform/docs/HANDOVER.md

 The codebase is structured to be maintainable and scalable, with clear separation of concerns between components, contexts, and API routes.
 Continue following the established patterns when adding new features or modifying existing ones.

-## Recent Changes and Updates (as of April 2025)
+## Project Status (as of May 2025)

-The platform has undergone significant UI/UX improvements focused on brand consistency, performance optimization, and user experience enhancements.
-Key updates include:

-1. **Brand Refresh**: Implemented new logo and consistent color scheme across all pages
-2. **Authentication Experience**: Redesigned login and registration pages with improved layout and branding
-3. **Welcome Page**: Enhanced with family imagery, testimonials, and professional styling
-4. **Profile Features**: Added Gravatar support and improved profile management
-5. **Performance**: Reduced page load times and added visual feedback during transitions
-6. **Mobile Responsiveness**: Improved adaptability across different device sizes

-These changes have significantly enhanced the platform's professional appearance and user experience, establishing a strong foundation for future feature development.

-## Project Status

-*   **Overall:** Development in progress.
-Core authentication and basic layouts for Admin and Provider are functional.
-Admin user listing and creation (including detailed provider creation via Server Action) is implemented.
-Provider login and dashboard access issues have been resolved.
+*   **Overall:** Development is ongoing and active.
+Core infrastructure (Next.js 15, Supabase, Drizzle, MUI) is stable.
+Key features like Benefit Verification (UI/basic logic), Secure Messaging (Server Actions), and Appointment Management are largely functional.
+Recent work focused on UI/UX consistency (collapsible drawers, standardized profile menus, global page loader) and implementing user settings pages (theme, password, profile info) for all roles.
+Development server and production builds are stable.
 *   **Auth:** Supabase Auth is used.
-Basic sign-up/sign-in/sign-out works.
-Role handling is implemented via `users` table.
+Sign-up/sign-in/sign-out works.
+Role handling is implemented via the `users` table.
 *   **Database:** Supabase Postgres.
-Schema is managed via **Drizzle ORM** (`src/lib/db/schema.ts`) and manual application of migrations generated by `drizzle-kit` (stored in `./drizzle`).
-Historical Supabase CLI migrations exist in `supabase/migrations` but are **not used**.
+Schema is managed via **Drizzle ORM** (`src/lib/db/schema.ts`).
+Migrations are generated by `drizzle-kit` (stored in `./drizzle`) and applied manually.
+Historical Supabase CLI migrations (`supabase/migrations`) are **not used**.
-*   **Admin Module:** User list page with search/filter implemented.
-User creation dialog allows adding all roles, including providers with specific details.
-Edit/Delete functionality is pending.
-*   **Provider Module:** Basic layout and sidebar navigation implemented.
-Dashboard is accessible after login.
-Appointments page shows provider's schedule with status updates (complete/cancel).
-Patient list, Profile, Messages, Settings need content/functionality.
-*   **Patient Module:** Layout exists.
-Appointments page allows viewing, booking (via modal with provider availability), and cancelling appointments.
-Profile, Messages, Settings need content/functionality.
-*   **Appointments:**
-    *   Patient can view appointments, book new ones (selecting provider, date, time slot based on Drizzle-fetched availability), and cancel.
-    *   Provider can view their appointments and update status (Complete, Cancel).
-    *   Calendars on patient/provider dashboards and booking modal visually indicate booked (blue), available (blue border - modal only), and cancelled-only (orange) dates.
+*   **Admin Module:** User listing, creation (including provider details via Server Action), and role updates are functional.
+Settings page allows theme, profile (name), and password updates.
+Other areas like Package Management, Organization Management, and detailed Provider Management have varying levels of completion (some APIs exist, UI may be pending or use client-side Supabase).
+*   **Provider Module:** Dashboard, Appointments (view, status update), Patient List, and Secure Messaging are functional.
+Settings page allows theme and password updates; other settings are placeholder/hidden.
+Profile and Availability management uses client-side Supabase calls.
+*   **Patient Module:** Dashboard, Appointments (view, book, cancel via Server Actions), Secure Messaging are functional.
+Settings page allows theme and password updates; other settings are placeholder/hidden.
+Profile management is a placeholder.
+Educational resources UI is functional but uses client-side Supabase.
-*   **UI/UX:** Using Material UI (MUI) with a custom Minimal theme, aiming for consistency.
+*   **UI/UX:** Using Material UI (MUI) with a custom theme.
+Recent enhancements include global page loading, collapsible side drawers, and consistent profile dropdowns for all roles.
-    *   **Visual Target:** Component styling aims to emulate the Minimal UI Kit free demo ([https://free.minimals.cc/](https://free.minimals.cc/)).
-Theme overrides are used to centralize styles.
-*   **Payments:** Stripe integration is planned but not started.
+*   **Payments:** Stripe integration is partially implemented for the Benefit Verification flow.
+Webhook handling for payment confirmation is a critical pending item.
+*   **Benefit Verification:** Multi-step UI and basic logic are in place.
+Stripe Payment Intent creation is functional.
+Needs robust webhook handling and potentially more advanced verification logic.

 ## Key Code Locations